 Martins Smaukstelis is a Latvian born tenor who completed his Master of Arts degree at the Royal Academy of Music with Neil Mackie and Jonathan Papp.
 He was awarded a full entrance scholarship, which was made possible by Leverhulme Trust Postgraduate Scholarship.

 He had the opportunity to sing in public masterclasses with Dennis O’Neill at the Academy and Roger Vignoles at the Leeds Lieder Festival 2017.

 Martins sang the role of the Distiller in Royal Academy Opera’s production of Rimsky-Korsakov’s opera May Night and sang in the chorus for Tchaikovsky's Eugene Onegin and Handel's Ariodante.

-Recently Martins performed the roles of Lucano, Soldier 1 and Littore for New Opera Singapore production of L’incoronazione di Poppea and will be returning in summer of 2021 to take on the role of Tom Rakewell in The Rake's Progress.
+Recently Martins performed the roles of Lucano, Soldier 1 and Littore for New Opera Singapore production of L’incoronazione di Poppea and will be making his debut as Egisto in Cavalli's L'Egisto with HGO June 2021.

 As a part of Royal Academy of Music Opera Scenes he performed various roles including Ferrando from Mozart’s Cosi Fan Tutte, Prunier from Puccini’s La Rondine and Nemorino from Donizetti’s L’elisir d’amore.